Chicago Divorce and the Importance of Prenuptial Agreements

 Shortly thereafter, the couple decides to divorce.
 By this point, a significant amount of the wife’s income has been used to pay for her mother-in-law’s care.
 If the couple had entered into a premarital agreement about the care of the husband’s mother, the wife wouldn’t have had her own income depleted.
 Indeed, this is precisely the type of situation in which a prenup could have been extremely beneficial to the wife.

 This is just one situation where a spouse could have benefited from a premarital agreement.
 Many other situations—and very different ones at that—exist in which a prenup simply is a good idea to protect a spouse in the event of divorce.
 If you have questions about creating a premarital agreement or are thinking about filing for divorce, you should contact an experienced Chicago divorce lawyer.
-The attorneys at the law offices of M. Scott Gordon & Associates are here to help.
+The attorneys at the law offices of Gordon & Perlut, LLC are here to help.